 Who I Work With

-The people who almost
+The people who almost don't call.

-The people who have googled "anxiety" or "burnout" and maybe perused Psychology Today but end up wondering: is it really bad enough?
-I often hear from clients that they even get as far as filling out inquiries or writing up emails to potential therapists and don't send them because "things are mostly fine" or "I should just be able to figure this out.
-I'll try harder."
-These are my people.
+I often hear from clients that they even get as far as filling out inquiries or writing emails to potential therapists and do not send them because “things are mostly fine” or “I should just be able to figure this out.
+I'll try harder.”

 Adults who look competent on the outside and feel overextended on the inside